South Korean workers return home after days of detention in Georgia following immigration raid

 In reality, South Korean companies have been mostly relying on short-term visitor visas or Electronic System for Travel Authorization to send workers who are needed to launch manufacturing sites and handle other setup tasks, a practice that had been largely tolerated for years.

+South Korean Foreign Minister Cho Hyun, who traveled to Washington to negotiate the workers’ release, said U.S. officials had agreed to allow them to later return to finish their work at the Georgia site.
+The two countries also agreed to set up a bilateral working group to create a new visa category to make it easier for South Korean companies to send their employees to work in the U.S., according to Cho’s ministry.

+“We will discuss all measures, including creating a new visa category, establishing a new quota, and various steps to make obtaining a visa easier,” Cho told reporters as he returned to South Korea on Friday.
+He said most of the detained workers had short-term B-1 or B-2 visas and ESTAs.

-In a press conference Thursday, South Korean President Lee Jae Myung warned that South Korean companies will likely hesitate to make further investments in the U.S. unless it improves its visa system.
+South Korean President Lee Jae Myung on Thursday warned that South Korean companies will likely hesitate to make further investments in the U.S. unless it improves its visa system.

 The raid was the latest in a series of workplace raids conducted as part of the Trump administration’s mass deportation agenda.
 But many South Koreans were stunned because the raid came about two weeks after a summit between Lee and Trump, and a little more than a month after South Korea’s announcement of a $350 billion investment plan in the U.S. in return for a lowered U.S. tariff rate.